-This trial will also be halted for safety review if, within 7 days after administration of any challenge inoculation, any of the following occurs:
+This trial will also be halted for safety review if any of the following occurs:

-1. Two or more volunteers experience a Grade 3 unsolicited AE in the same MedDRA system organ class after administration of challenge inoculation that is considered related to study product and not resolved or improved to lower grade within 2 days.
-2. Two or more volunteers experience a Grade 3 solicited local adverse event that is considered related to study product and not resolved or improved to lower grade within 2 days.
-3. One or more volunteers experience a Grade 3 solicited systemic adverse event that is considered related to study product (excluding fever) and not resolved or improved to lower grade within 2 days.
-4. Two or more volunteers experience a Grade 3 laboratory adverse event (excluding leukopenia that would be expected with a viral infection) that is considered related to study product.
+1. Two or more volunteers experience a Grade 3 unsolicited AE in the same MedDRA system organ class after administration of challenge inoculation that is considered anything other than not related to study product and not resolved or improved to lower grade within 2 days.
+2. Two or more volunteers experience a Grade 3 solicited local adverse event that is considered anything other than not related to study product and not resolved or improved to lower grade within 2 days.
+3. One or more volunteers experience a Grade 3 solicited systemic adverse event that is considered anything other than not related to study product and not resolved or improved to lower grade within 2 days.

+4. Two or more volunteers experience a clinically significant Grade 3 laboratory adverse event (excluding leukopenia that would be expected with a viral infection) that is considered anything other than not related to study product.